Young dogs will dig holes in the yard and gnaw away at your furniture.

-Dogs will also bark like crazy when they get bored.
+They’ll also bark like crazy when they get bored.
 This may include vocalizing at people just walking by the house or at objects they see outside or things they hear.

 They may develop obsessive compulsive tendencies (yes, dogs do that) and may be prone to nosing around in places that they don’t belong.

 Boredom usually comes about as the result of a doggy with far, far too much energy.
 This could be, in turn, the result of a doggy that isn’t getting enough exercise or stimulation.

-Also, consider a little calming music.
+- Also, consider a little calming music.
 This may sound surprising, but dogs actually do respond to soothing music much in the same way people do.
 There are a couple of dog-ready CDs out there that you can pick up that will help ease your dog’s mind and get rid of that pent-up energy.

-Most importantly, exercise is a vital component to not only preventing boredom but upholding values of overall health.
+- Most importantly, exercise is a vital component to not only preventing boredom but upholding values of overall health.
 As mentioned, take your dog out for a run if he or she is able.
 Try walking more frequently and give your dog something to look forward to in the day.
 This not only forges a bond, it implements a routine that your dog can get used to following.
 This helps prevent lethargy.

 A bored dog can be a problem dog, even if he or she is generally the best-behaved canine on the planet.
 Whether it’s chewing your shoes or piddling on your rug, you never really know what a jaded dog will get up to until it’s too late.